Kardinia-Church/Church-Clocks/README.md

     "password": "password if set in the general settings file", "function": "elvanto",
     "command": "setService / clearService",
-    "value": "The elvanto service id after the /live/ in the url" }
+    "value": "The elvanto live url"
+}
 Note please use ```JSON.stringify(message)``` to send messages and ```JSON.parse(messages)``` to parse the recieved messages